Fair Dealing Guidelines

 Check to see if any of the following conditions apply.

-When in doubt, consult your Campus Librarian, the NSCC Copyright Officer or seek permission to copy from the copyright owner.
+When in doubt, consult your Campus Librarian or the Copyright Office.

 Adapted from University of Waterloo.
 (2008).
 Copyright FAQ.